Description

 Maintenance

-Maintenance is practically non-existent with this heater, which is another reason it has earned a spot in my home.
-The diathermic oil reservoir is permanently sealed, so there’s no need for refilling.
-I’ve had other heaters in the past that required constant upkeep, so the low-maintenance aspect of this model is a huge plus.
+Maintenance is practically non-existent with this heater.
+The diathermic oil reservoir is permanently sealed, so there is no refilling and no servicing of the fluid over its life.
+Compared with heaters that need filters cleared or vents cleaned to hold their output, that is a real advantage over a long ownership period.
 The durable steel construction also means it should last for years without rusting or degrading.

 Design